TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation: Evaluations

-\textbf{{Evaluations on Challenge Novel Terrains:}} { In Scene 5, we present a more challenging scenario where the robot encounters terrains without any prior information.
-A black tarpaulin covered with slippery detergent is laid out in front of the robot, and the target direction is set in this facing direction.
-To mitigate the disturbances brought by reflections from detergents, the obstacle cost ${\bm{M}_{O}}$ is not considered in this experiment.
-As demonstrated in Fig. \ref{realworld}, the experiment could be divided into three phases.
-In \textit{phase 1}, the robot moving forward along the goal direction, but the slippery terrain causes a decline in motion evaluations, resulting in a higher ${\bm{M}_{P}}$.
-Simultaneously, the traversability cost of the slippery tarpaulin is recorded along with the visual features.
-In \textit{phase 2}, the robot begins to turn aside to avoid the high-cost central area.
-In \textit{phase 3}, the cost of ${\bm{M}_{G}}$ guides the robot to return to the original direction, where it can navigate on the wooden floor with better traversability to complete the task.
-The results presented in Table \ref{Real World5} validate the effectiveness of our method in maintaining stability and improving the success rate by avoiding challenging terrain.
+To evaluate the efficacy of the online corrections for providing the robot with traversability on novel terrains, we conduct experiments using a degraded terrain classifier trained without gravel (Fig \ref{realworld}(A)) and in terrains without any prior information (Fig \ref{realworld}(B)).
+We demonstrate that the robot can recall previously encountered challenging terrain during the phase of online corrections and plan a waypoint to avoid it.
+This showcases the fast adaptation ability of \textbf{TOP-Nav} to plan an optimal path when faced with novel terrains.

+The quantitative results are provided in Table \ref{Real World}.
+In the \textit{Unkown Gravel} experiments, despite GA-Nav possessing complete prior knowledge and correctly identifying the paved road, our online corrections only lead to a $7\%$ increase in \textit{UT}, mainly due to the forward movement in \textit{phase 1}.
+VP-Nav allows the robot to exit the gravel terrain with the safety advisor, but it can not retain this information.
+In the \textit{Slippy Tarpaulin} experiments, \textbf{TOP-Nav} demonstrates effectiveness in maintaining stability and improving the success rate by avoiding challenging terrain.
+In the \textit{Slippy Tarpaulin} experiments, \textbf{TOP-Nav} demonstarting effectiness in maintaining stability and improving the success rate by avoiding challenging terrain.
 Among the comparisons, Obstacle-Only keeps moving forward on the slippy surface and exhibit the worst motion performance.
 We include Sterling in this comparison to demonstrate the importance of online corrections when incorporating proprioception into terrain estimation.
 Without online corrections, Sterling behaves similarly to Obstacle-Only, unable to adapt to novel terrains and continuing forward.
-Compared with the result in \textit{scene 4}, we demonstrate that \textbf{TOP-Nav} can handle novel terrains effectively without relying on operator preferences.
-This showcases the ability of the system to perform open-world navigation.}
+The results against novel terrains highlight the system's ability to perform open-world navigation.

-\textbf{Invisible Obstacles:} The proposed proprioception advisor provides close-loop feedback to alert the robot to invisible obstacles.
-We assess this capability in \textit{scene 6}, where a glass wall is located along the planned path.
-In \textit{phase 1}, the obstacle estimator is oblivious to the presence of the glass wall, and the robot continues moving forward.
-In \textit{phase 2}, the robot collides with the glass wall, causing a rapid increase in ${\bm{M}_{P}}$ along the direction of movement.
-As a result, the robot adjusts its waypoint to steer clear of the high-cost area, successfully avoiding the glass wall.
-The {quantitative} results are provided in Table \ref{Real World6}.